mmtk/mmtk-core/docs/userguide/src/portingguide/debugging/print_obj_info.md

 # Print MMTk Object Information

-MMTk provides a utility function to print object information for debugging, `crate::mmtk::mmtk_debug_print_object_info`.
+MMTk provides a utility function to print object information for debugging, `crate::mmtk::mmtk_debug_print_object`.
 The function is marked as `#[no_mangle]`, making it suitable to be used in a debugger.

 The following example shows how to use the function to print MMTk's object metadata before and after a single GC in `rr`.